DeonGoh/ID_ASG2/README.md

 2. log in page
     1. Try to submit an empty form
     2. Try to submit a form with an empty password field
-    3. Try to submit a form with the correct name and correct password and see if after log in, it will redirect to
+    3. Try to submit a form with the correct name and correct password and see if after log in, it will redirect to the home page

 3. Home page
     1. Try to go to profile page